Marvin Loría

-Marvin Antonio Loría Leitón (born 24 April 1997) is a Costa Rican professional footballer who plays as a winger for Major League Soccer club Portland Timbers and the Costa Rica national team.
+Marvin Antonio Loría Leitón (born 24 April 1997) is a Costa Rican professional footballer who plays as a winger for Saprissa and the Costa Rica national team.

 Club career

 Loría came through the academy at Deportivo Saprissa, making his professional debut for the club on 24 November 2013 in a 1–1 draw with Cartaginés.
 He spent time on loan with Benfica B, before moving abroad again on 9 March 2018 to the United States with USL side Portland Timbers 2.

 Loría signed a first-team contract with Portland Timbers of Major League Soccer in December 2018.
 In his debut match, Loria scored his first MLS goal with his very first shot on 22 June 2019.

+Portland declined Loría's contract option following their 2024 season.

 International

 On 2 February 2019, he made his debut for the Costa Rica national team as a starter in a friendly against the United States.